FOSWLY/vot.js/README.md

 If you want to build the library by updating the proto files, then you need to install protoc 3+ and add it to the Path.

-Linux (maybe on MacOS it will work too):
+Building from Linux (maybe on MacOS it will work too):

 ```bash
 bun rebuild:linux
 ```

-Windows:
+Building from Windows:

 ```bash
 bun rebuild:win